Pallav1M/SQLProject-MavenFuzzyFactory/README.md

 It is about understanding the performance of your key landing pages and testing to improve the results.

 Common Use Cases <br/>
-Identifying top opportunities for landing pages - high volume pages with higher than expected bounce rates or low conversion rates
+Identifying top opportunities for landing pages - high volume pages with higher than expected bounce rates or low conversion rates<br/>
-Setting up A/B experiments on live traffic to see if you can improve your bounce rates and conversion rates.
+Setting up A/B experiments on live traffic to see if you can improve your bounce rates and conversion rates. <br/>
 Analyze test results and making recommendations on which version of landing pages you should use going forward.